 When you pay Additional Voluntary Contributions (AVCs), you build up a pot of money which you use to provide benefits on top of your LGPS benefits.
 AVCs are taken directly from your pay before your tax is worked out, so if you pay tax, you receive tax relief automatically.

 All Local Government Pension Funds have an arrangement with an AVC provider that you can invest money in – an in-house AVC.
-East Sussex Pension Fund use the Prudential.
+East Sussex Pension Fund uses the Prudential.
 You have your own personal account and you decide how the money in your pot is invested.
 You can pay AVCs if you are in the main or 50/50 section of the LGPS.
-You can pay up to 100% of your pensionable pay into an in-house AVC.
+The maximum you can contribute to Additional Voluntary Contributions is 100% of your pensionable pay.
+However, this is on a per-job basis, not a combined total for all jobs.
+You also need to ensure there's enough remaining from your pay for your main LGPS contributions and statutory deductions.
+Some employers may offer you the choice of a standard AVC or a Shared Cost AVC (further details below).

 East Sussex Pension Fund has an arrangement with an AVC provider (Prudential) through which members can invest money in a range of funds.
 The employee has their own personal account that, over time, builds up with the contributions they pay in and the assets they choose to invest into.
 At retirement they have a range of options they can select based on the pot of money they have accrued.